Constructing Large Orthogonal Minimally Aliased Response Surface Designs by Concatenating Two Definitive Screening Designs: Comparisons with Non-Orthogonal Designs

 Regarding the power to detect active quadratic effects, \reva{the cOMARS design has a higher power than the D-optimal design for all values of $q$.
 However, identifying active quadratic effects is challenging for all designs in all cases.
 For each design, the average power to detect them is less than 0.7 and decreases with the value of $q$.}

 \reva{For all designs and numbers of active quadratic effects, the average type-I error rates are smaller than 0.05, which aligns with the standard level used in hypothesis testing in practice.
 The only exception is the cOMARS design, which has an average type-I error of 0.073 for interactions when $q = 3$.
-The limited performance of the cOMARS design for this case is also evident from the FDR, since its value for interactions is at least twice that of the benchmark designs.
-However, for one active quadratic effect, the FDRs for interactions of the cOMARS and Bayesian D-optimal designs are similar.
-Moreover, for all values of $q$, all FDRs for the linear effects in Table~\ref{tab:simulation_results} are less than 2\%, and the FDRs for quadratic effects of the cOMARS design are strictly smaller than those for the benchmark designs.}
+The limited performance of the cOMARS design for this case is also evident from the FDR, since the FDR for interactions is at least twice that of the benchmark designs.} \revb{However, for $q = 1$, the FDRs for interactions of the cOMARS and Bayesian D-optimal designs are similar.
+Moreover, the FDR for quadratic effects of our design is smaller than the others in this case.
+For all values of $q$, all FDRs for linear effects in Table~\ref{tab:simulation_results} are less than 2\%.}

-\reva{Overall, Table~\ref{tab:simulation_results} shows that the designs do not dominate each other in terms of three of our criteria for linear, interaction, and quadratic effects.
+Overall, Table~\ref{tab:simulation_results} shows that the designs do not dominate each other in terms of three of our criteria for linear, interaction, and quadratic effects.
 Table~C1 in supplementary Section~C further supports this conclusion in terms of our fourth criterion concerning the estimation efficiencies of these effects.
 In particular, the average RMSEs for the linear effects of the cOMARS design are smaller than for the benchmark designs.
-However, the latter designs have a smaller average RMSE for the second-order effects than the former.}
+However, the \revb{benchmark} designs have a smaller average RMSE for the second-order effects than the \revb{cOMARS design}.

 For all designs and their corresponding data analysis strategies, the small powers for quadratic effects suggest that it is challenging to find active quadratic effects with low signal-to-noise ratios. \reva{However, supplementary Section~C shows that setting the minimum signal-to-noise ratio for the active second-order effects to two results in higher average powers than those in Table~\ref{tab:simulation_results}.
 Specifically, Table~C2 shows that the average powers for the Bayesian D-optimal design and our cOMARS design (both with 34 runs) are higher than 0.74 for the quadratic effects.
 For the 36-run D-optimal design, the average power for these effects is higher than 0.622.
 Regarding the interactions, the average powers are higher than 0.94 for all designs in all cases.
 Table~C2 shows that the average FDRs and RMSEs are generally smaller than those in Table~\ref{tab:simulation_results}.
 Moreover, all average type-I errors are close to or smaller than 0.05.
 Based on our simulation results in Tables C1 and C2, we conclude that our 34-run cOMARS design is competitive with the 36-run D-optimal design and the 34-run Bayesian D-optimal design when there are five active linear effects, four active interactions, and one or two quadratic effects.}